-> Problem statements are important to businesses, individuals, and other entities.
-That’s because they are great when trying to develop projects focused on improvement.
+Problem statements are important to businesses, individuals, and other entities because they help keep the entire team focused on solutions.
 Problem statements are also important for these reasons:

-> Third, the problem statement acts as a guide.
-It helps you navigate your business and can help your team remain focused and on track.
+- They act as a guide, helping you navigate your business and can help your team remain focused.
 You'll find that you'll come back to your problem statement from time to time to ensure the solution has been implemented and that it does indeed solve the initial problem.

-> A great problem statement will help to ensure that all objectives of your business are being met.
+A great problem statement will help to ensure that all objectives of your business are being met.

 There are tons of successful examples of problem statements from various companies.
 Let's take Netflix for example.
 They solved the problem of having to go to the video store to rent movies.

 Netflix originally eliminated the need to go to the video store by delivering movies in an envelope to your mailbox.
 This allowed people to keep the movies for as long as they'd like.